yhhan61/TizenRT/docs/HowToDevelopThingsUsingSmartThingsThingsSDK.md

-# How to develop things using SmartThings Things SDK based Tizen RT
+# How to develop things using SmartThings Things SDK based TizenRT

-SmartThings Things(ST-Things) SDK is lightweight OCF development framework based Tizen RT.
+SmartThings Things(ST-Things) SDK is lightweight OCF development framework based TizenRT.
 It provides APIs to develop OCF devices and supports Samsung Connect Services provided by Samsung mobile devices to easily connect Samsung Cloud.

 ## Prerequisites
-### 1. To use Tizen RT
+### 1. To use TizenRT
 Please refer to each details.

 - Toolchain installation [[Details]](../README.md#getting-the-toolchain)